rhyolight/numenta-web/packages/numenta.com/pages/company/newsletter/2018/10/25/october-newsletter-2018.md

 org: VP of Marketing
 keywords: "Numenta introduces new theory for intelligence"
 title: "New Theory for Intelligence and Cortical Computation | Numenta News - October 2018"
-header: "New Research Paper, Companion Piece, and More"
+header: "New Research Paper, Companion Piece & More"
 type: post
 sound: https://soundcloud.com/numenta/october-2018-numenta-news
 ---